 If you're looking for a cordless vacuum cleaner that doesn't break the bank (and also comes with an incredible range of features), then the Ultenic U12 Vesla is for you.
 Despite its inability to stand up alone and its battery level not being the most revolutionary, it is a pretty perfect vacuum cleaner.

-The dust bucket (attached to the main body) holds up to 1 litre of dust and can be fully removed by pressing the dust bucket release button and pulling it away.
+The dust bucket holds up to 1-litre of dust and can be easily removed by a simple pressing and pulling action.
 That means no awkward positioning trying to empty it over the bin whilst still attached to the actual vacuum cleaner.
 It also has anti-tangle features within the floor brush that can easily pick up long hair and pet hair without getting tangled.
-This alongside the 2-in-1 dusting brush and long crevice nozzle opens up a whole new world of cleaning, making it an easy and quick job whatever you may be doing.
+The 2-in-1 dusting brush and crevice nozzle offers additional cleaning for more areas, so it can tackle almost every job you're doing.

 The powerful suction, green LED lighting and futuristic display screen are also revolutionary.
 After starting the vacuum cleaner up, you're able to see the remaining working time in minutes, the battery level and the operating speed level: 30 (eco), 60 (low), 90 (medium), 120 (high) or 150 (AUTO).
 It's a really wonderful feature that indicates how much time you have left, something other vacuum cleaners should have.

 The battery is also really good.
-On a full charge and eco speed level, it can give up to 45 minutes of vacuuming.
+On a full charge and in eco-speed, the Ultenic U12 Vesla can give up to 45 minutes of power.
 It's even better that the battery charges quickly, so if you do need more than 45 minutes, you won't be waiting long for it to re-charge.

 Read our full Ultenic U12 Vesla review for more information.